• Skip to primary navigation

 THEANINE IN TEA

-It turns out that there's something in the tea plant only found in two places in nature, tea, and a rare mushroom called the bay bolete.
-Scientists identified this rare compound as L-theanine.
+It turns out there's something in the tea plant only found in two natural places, tea and a rare mushroom called the bay bolete.
+Scientists identified this rare and unique amino acid as l-theanine.

 Researchers sought to answer this very question.
-The Brain and Cognition Laboratory at Oxford University in the UK performed a study of theanine inducing a relaxed alert mental state.
+The Brain and Cognition Laboratory at Oxford University in the UK studied l-theanine ability to induce a relaxed, alert mental state.

-Participants were connected to an electroencephalogram (EEG) to measure their brain wave activity.
+Participants were connected to an electroencephalogram (EEG) to measure their brain wave activity—specifically their alpha wave production.
 Human beings have four mental states as measured on an EEG.

 Two sleeping states: